Find out more about the Partnership and how to get involved

 - Successful businesses and increased productivity across all sectors

-- A pipeline of people with digital skills leaving our schools, colleges and universities
+- A pipeline of people with digital skills leaving our schools, colleges, universities and training providers

 We have a working structure for the partnership based around the strategic framework of the Skills and Employment Hub.
 This includes a steering group and three networking groups – one for each area of focus—see diagram above.